-Those students who for any reason wish to complete the requirements for graduation after once withdrawing from school and those who cannot schedule or who need to make up failed courses at the high school, may do so under the following conditions:
+Students who wish to complete the requirements for graduation after once withdrawing from school and those who cannot schedule or who need to make up failed courses at the high school, may do so under the following conditions:

-- All work must be done under the direct supervision of the school.
+- 1. All work must be approved by a school counselor.
 It is not recommended that a student take more than one correspondence course at any given time. - 2.
 The fees must be assumed by the student. - 3.
 Any supervision and help given to the student after regular school hours will be compensated for by the student at the established rate for tutors. - 4.
 Correspondence courses should be started and completed during the summer.
 Special arrangements, however, may be made with the approval of the superintendent, the school principal and the building counselor.
-All correspondence course work must be completed and mailed by April 1st for graduation purposes. - 5.
+All correspondence course work must be completed and mailed by April 1st for graduation purposes.
+Schools must receive final grades by May 1^{s t} to participate in the graduation ceremony. - 5.
 Advance correspondence courses for enrichment may be taken with the approval of the appropriate curricular department and the guidance department. - 6.
 A committee composed of an administrator, guidance counselor and a teacher from the appropriate curricular department will consider special requests for employment of correspondence courses that are needed because of the extenuating circumstances involving the student.
 The student and the student's parent(s)/guardian(s) should present the extenuating circumstances to the committee.

-- Students shall receive a diploma when all graduation requirements and the Jefferson Local School District requirements have been met. - 8.
-The maximum number of correspondence courses allowed for graduation by the Jefferson Local School District is four units of credit. - There will be no waiving of any of the graduation requirements except as previously stated, nor will required courses will be waived.
+- 7. Students shall receive a diploma when all graduation requirements and the Jefferson Local School District requirements have been met. - 8.
+The maximum number of correspondence courses allowed for graduation by the Jefferson Local School District is four units of credit. - 9.
+There will be no waiving of any of the graduation requirements except as previously stated, nor will required courses be waived.